MP-Gadget/MP-Gadget/README.rst

 Licence
 -------

 MP-Gadget is distributed under the terms of a 3-clause BSD license or the GNU General Public License v2 or later, at the option of the user.
-The use of PFFT and GSL libraries usually forces distribution under the terms of the GNU General Public License v3.

 Status
 ------